directory

 Please see the bottom of this page for full explanatory notes.

 ACT I SCENE IV London.
-The Tower.
+A Room in the Tower.

 Enter CLARENCE and BRAKENBURY.

-BRAKENBURY Why looks your grace so heavily today?
+BRAKENBURY Why looks your grace so heavily to-day?

 CLARENCE O, I have pass'd a miserable night,